 A good analogy is trying to sweeten a glass of ice tea.
 Mix regular sugar and it will sink to the bottom, making it bitter except for the bottom, which will be too sweet.
 Try it with Equal, and the tea will be sweet throughout.
 Sweetness is your message, and it must be completely diluted to disappear into the beverage of entertainment.
 Karl Iglesias, The 101 Habits Of Successful Screenwriters

 All great writing is about something

-Professional screenwriters do not commit several years on a screenplay unless they have something to say.
+Professional writers do not commit several years to a story unless they have something to say.

 Because writers are great observers and often sensitive souls, successful screenwriters are able to recognise and offer insights into the human condition.

 Great stories have powerful themes, but they are told in an entertaining way.

 So what exactly is theme?